hwayne/learntla-v2/docs/beginner/operators.rst

 The booleans are ``TRUE`` and ``FALSE``.

 So why do they get their own section?
 There's two things you need to know about booleans.
-First of all, the boolean operators are patterned after what mathematicians are familiar with, not what programmers are.
+First of all, the boolean operators look like mathematical symbols, not programming symbols.
 They are:

 .. list-table::
   :header-rows: 1